RevealBi/Documentation/en/data-visualizations/scatter-bubble-charts.md

 ### What are Scatter Charts Used for?

-Scatter charts **use numerical values** in the X (horizontal) and Y (vertical) axis.
-Unlike linear charts, which plot data groups as different lines, a scatter chart combines the data and displays the connection between values into a single point.

-Scatter charts are used to represent the **relationship between two quantitative measures**.
-They are particularly useful for demonstrating patterns, when your data includes **large sets of values**.
+Scatter charts are used to represent the relationship between two quantitative measures by plotting data points along the X (horizontal) and Y (vertical) axes.
+They are particularly useful for demonstrating patterns in large datasests.

 ### What are Bubble Charts Used for?

-A bubble chart is **a variation of a scatter chart**, in which the data points are replaced by bubbles.
-The bubble chart displays **three dimensions of data**.
-Two of the data values determine the XY location of the bubble and the third numeric field controls the size of the bubble.

-Like scatter charts, bubble charts represent the relationship between quantitative measures - X and Y axes, as well as size of the bubbles use numerical values.
+A bubble chart is a variation of a scatter chart in which the data points are replaced with bubbles.
+Like scatter charts, bubble charts represent the relationship between two quantitative measures as well as a third quantitative measure represented by the size of the bubble.

 ### Creating a Scatter Chart